medizininformatik-initiative/Medication-Graph-FHIR-Converter/README.md

 ---

 This is a Java tool meant for supporting the transformation of clinical medication-related documentation into a structured FHIR format.
-Using it requires a Neo4j database to be available.
+Using it requires a Neo4j database and the MMI Pharmindex data to be available.

 It currently comprises three core features:
 - Setting up a knowledge graph containing data related to pharmaceutical products in a Neo4j database